shane-tomlinson/connect-substitute/README.md

 # connect-substitute

 A middleware to perform dynamic text substitution on served resources.
+Useful to automatically replace URLs within resources depending on whether a server is running in dev or production mode.

 ## Usage
 1. Include connect-substitute in a node module.